Dreaming of a turtle: the wisdom of those who never hurry

 She walks.
 Slowly — but she walks.
 Each step small.
 The direction clear.
 And she will arrive.

-Your Inner Sage speaks through this image, through the archetype of the unhurried path — the part that knows not everything important happens quickly.
+Your Inner Sage speaks through this image: the part that knows not everything important happens quickly.
 A turtle on the move signals a process in your life that requires time.
 Something that cannot be rushed.
 That moves at its own pace — and this is right.

 In a culture of speed, we often equate slowness with failure.
 A slow result, slow growth, slow change — all seem like defeat.
 But the turtle in Aesop’s fable reached the finish line.
 Precisely because she did not stop, did not get distracted, did not burn out from false urgency.